-- The CMTS MUST forward the first copy of Solicited and Unsolicited Membership Reports for any given group received on its upstream RF interface to all of its downstream RF interfaces.
+- If link-layer forwarding of multicast packets is used, the CMTS MUST forward all Membership Queries on all downstream channels using the appropriate 802.3 multicast group (e.g., 01:00:5E:xx:xx:xx where xx:xx:xx are the low order 23 bits of the multicast address expressed in hex notation.
+Refer to [IMA].). - The CMTS MUST forward the first copy of Solicited and Unsolicited Membership Reports for any given group received on its upstream RF interface to all of its downstream RF interfaces.
 However, if membership is managed on a per downstream RF interface basis, Membership Reports and IGMP v2 Leave messages MAY be forwarded only on the downstream interface to which the reporting CPE's CM is connected. - The CMTS SHOULD suppress the transmission of additional Membership Reports (for any given group) downstream for at least the Query Response Interval.
 If the CMTS uses data-link-layer forwarding, it MUST also forward the Membership Report out all appropriate Network Side Interfaces. - The CMTS SHOULD suppress the downstream transmission of traffic to any IP multicast group that does not have subscribers on that downstream RF interface (subject to any administrative controls). - If the CMTS performs network-layer forwarding of multicast packets, it MUST support Active IGMP mode. - If link-layer forwarding of multicast packets is used, the CMTS SHOULD support Passive IGMP mode and MAY support Active IGMP mode.

-5.3.1.3 CM Rules
+3.3.1.3 CM Rules